tebby24/extrainput/README.md

 # ExtraInput
-A Python package for generating language learning audio content using AI text generation and speech synthesis.
+A Python package for generating Mandarin Chinese language learning audio content using AI text generation and speech synthesis.

 ## Installation